Kunj1612/some_projects/README.md

 # some_projects
-Creating projcets and miniprojects and trying to make my skills better
+Creating projects,solving exercises and trying to make my skills better